reduxjs/redux/docs/tutorials/quick-start.md

 }
 ```

-Now, any time you click the "Increment" and "Decrement buttons:
+Now, any time you click the "Increment" and "Decrement" buttons:

 - The corresponding Redux action will be dispatched to the store
 - The counter slice reducer will see the actions and update its state